If you’ve been searching for information on how to check RAM and RAM speed on Windows 10, stay with us. We’ll get into that in this article.

 The word “RAM” stands for Random Access Memory.
 It is a short-term system memory that is present in almost every device we own today; be it computers, laptops, or smartphones.

 But what does RAM do?
 In general, RAM can determine the performance of your device.
-Wondering how does that happen?
+Wondering how that happens?
 Let’s see.

 RAM is short-term memory storage.
 All the tasks you perform on a device are backed by RAM.
 Anything you open or do, all data and information are stored and accessed from RAM.